 The Florida driving test, also known as the Class E Driving Skills Test, is a behind-the-wheel driving test that must be supervised by a driving examiner, normally at a FLHSMV location.

-You can schedule an appointment for your test using the FLHSMV Online Appointment Service and Information System (OASIS).
-You will need to arrive for the test with an insured vehicle that has a valid license plate.
-If the vehicle passes a safety inspection, you can proceed with the driving test.
+You must schedule an appointment for your test using the FLHSMV Online Appointment Service and Information System (OASIS).
+Arrive for your test in a fully insured vehicle with valid plates.
+If the vehicle passes a quick safety inspection, you can proceed with the driving test.

 The driving test covers the following skills: